Kjili/boardgame-quickrules/root.rst

   | work together to extort or destroy undefended plot tokens before they are revealed
   | remove Corvid warriors in critical clearings before they can lay down new plots
   | try to guess plots and use Exposure to remove them
+Corvids vs Hundreds
+  | their mobs destroy your plots before they have any effect (unless you can place raids effectively)
+  | they have a lot of movements and battles while you have a lot of trouble moving and battling
+  | try to keep under the radar, join with other players and put down snares in protected spots to prevent mobs from spreading to your valuable plots

 Lord of the Hundreds (reach 9)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^